Morganite is a free typeface to use for personal and commercial projects with 18 styles from Thin to Black designed by ➔ Rajesh Rajput.

 ZooMODERN is a top online design studio based in the New York area, focusing on handmade fair-trade, organic gifts and toys for kids, founded by Glen Hay, an American designer and illustrator living and working in Northern New Jersey. ➔ Take a look on their website to find out more.

 The first of Japan House projects started as a base for overseas dissemination of Japanese culture by the Ministry of Foreign Affairs.
-A warm “house” with wooden facades and Japanese paper interiors emerged in the big city, refurbishing the bank branch facing Sao Paulo’s city center Paulista street.
-Read (see) more about this architecture studio
+A warm house, the Japan House Sao Paulo is a project by Kengo Kuma in partnership with the local office FGMF Arquitetos.

 Bilingual Lettering is a study by ➔ Tien-Min Liao, a New York based graphic designer with a focus on typeface and logotype design.
 It’s a series of Latin-Kanji pairing studies for use in ➔ bilingual lettering and logotype.